Skip to main content

 Testing components

-The component.test.ts file or any test that directly or indirectly uses the DI will also use createComponentSuite.
-Apart from setting up and tearing down your element fixture with a wrapping design system and DI container, this util also allows you to provide DI container mocks, which will be required for certain testing flows.
+The component.test.ts or any test that directly or indirectly makes use of the DI uses createComponentSuite.
+Apart from setting up and tearing down your element fixture with a wrapping design system and DI container, this util also allows you to provide DI container mocks, which are required for certain testing flows.

 // component.test.ts